About the KISS standard

 - Easily obtained, detailed labor data for scheduling and production planning

 Short-term benefits also accrue to vendors who support the KISS standard.
-CAD systems are immediately compatible with FabTrol MRP software.
-MIS/MRP products can immediately exchange information with FabTrol MRP and many CAD programs.
+CAD systems are immediately compatible with FabTrol software.
+MIS/MRP products can immediately exchange information with FabTrol software and many CAD programs.

 Establishing an industry-standard means of communicating between products also offers several long-term benefits: